DBlassio/Dblassio.github.io/Artificial_Intelligence.md

     - More accurate machine learning models by underlying relational structures of your data.
 Node and edge embeddings and classification.
     - Traditional methods for machine learning on graphs, such as node embeddings and PageRank.
 Representation Learning.
     - Using PyTorch Geometric leverage graph-structured data and make better predictions using graph neural networks.
 Knowledge Graphs.
     - Neural networks with generative models for graphs.
-Deep Generative Models for Graphs.<br>
+Deep Generative Models for Graphs.<br/>
     ***Libraries:** networkx, torch_geometric, torch_sparse, scikit-learn, deepsnap, matplotlib*<br/><br/>

 3. **DEEP MULTI-TASK AND META LEARNING<br>**